 Trump started his foundation in 1987 with a narrow purpose — to give away some of the proceeds from his book The Art of the Deal.

 Nearly three decades later, the Trump Foundation is still a threadbare, skeletal operation.

 The most money it has ever reported having was $3.2 million at the end of 2009.
 At last count, that total had shrunk to $1.3 million.
 By comparison, Oprah Winfrey — who is worth $1.5 billion less than Trump, according to a Forbes magazine estimate — has a foundation with $242 million in the bank.

 In a few cases, Trump seemed to solicit donations only to immediately give them away.
 But his foundation has also received a handful of bigger donations — including $5 million from professional-wrestling executives Vince and Linda McMahon — that Trump handed out a little at a time.

-Experts on charity said they had rarely seen anything like it.
+Experts on charity said they had rarely seen anything like how the foundation works.